 |Canadian students||International students|

-These Bachelor of Science in Agriculture (B.S.A.) degrees Agricultural Biology are offered by University of Saskatchewan's College of Agriculture and Bioresources:
+These Bachelor of Science in Agriculture (B.S.A.)
+Agricultural Biology degrees are offered by the University of Saskatchewan's College of Agriculture and Bioresources:

 To decide which option is the right fit, consult with an academic advisor in the college when you begin your studies.